 You invite everybody.

-Everybody, even the spies.
+Even the spies.

-Took them to the ate a lot, too.
+Took them to the steak.

 They were hungry from all this, you know, took them to the steakhouse.

-Oh, and then I got people on my staff, even though it's illegal, they're pulling out their vapes and they're like vaping at the table, and you see shock on the face of I mean the Russian spy was very upset during dinner.
+Oh, and then I got people on my staff, even though it's illegal, they're pulling out their vapes and they're like vaping at the table.

-Well, the other thing is when I give them a tip, they come back and they're like so happy.
+Well, the other thing is, when I give them a tip, they come back and they're like so happy.

 They're so thankful.